geodynamics/aspect/cookbooks/composition_active_particles/doc/composition_active_particles.md

-The syntax for interpolation from particles to fields then states that the `lower` field will be set to the interpolated value of the `initial lower` particle property at the end of each time step, and similarly for the `upper` field.
+The syntax for interpolation from particles to fields then states that the `lower` field will be set to the interpolated value of the `initial lower` particle property when solving for the composition, and similarly for the `upper` field.
 In turn, the `initial composition` particle property was using the same method that one would have used for the compositional field initialization if these fields were actually advected along in each time step.